domenico-simone/deep-metaviriomes/docs/host-prediction.md

 export SLURMaccount="snic2018-3-187"
 ```

-The various software packages installed at the computing cluster are made available to the clusters through **LMOD**, a system of modules.
-If you don't need to use this system

-### NCBI genomes to be included in the analysis

-The list of NCBI genomes to be included in the analysis was downloaded on March 2018 and is available in the file `data/assembly_summary.txt`.

-### Äspö MAGs not in NCBI

-...

 ### Gtdb-tk installation

 Use **gtdb-tk**.
 Install it as conda environment, as described here https://bitbucket.org/scilifelab-lts/m_dopson_1701/wiki/Installation.

+## Data included in this protocol

+### Viral contigs

+The dataset included here is available at NCBI with accession numbers:MT141153-MT145203.

+### NCBI genomes

+The list of NCBI genomes to be included in the analysis was downloaded on March 2018 and is available in the file `data/assembly_summary.txt`.

+### Äspö MAGs not in NCBI

+Metagenome assembled genomes (hereafter named **MAGs**) binned from ...

 ## Main analysis